 - Most Local Authority pensions

-NHS pensions and Teachers pensions do not qualify as Government Service Pensions under Article 19.
+NHS pensions and Teachers Pensions do not qualify as Government Service Pensions.

-This surprises many people — and it is one of the most common and costly mistakes in this area.
+This surprises many people.
 Although the NHS and teaching feel like government employment, these pensions are technically occupational pensions funded differently.
-Under the treaty they are treated as private pensions — taxed in France under Article 18, not the UK under Article 19.
+Under the treaty they are treated as private pensions — taxed in France, not the UK.

-The PAYE Reference (Tax District): True Government Service pensions are often handled by specific HMRC offices.
-Civil Service and Military pensions frequently carry tax office reference 948 (HMRC Public Departments).
-Standard Teachers' Pensions (England & Wales) often use 951/T2.
+1. The PAYE Reference (Tax District) True Government Service pensions are often handled by specific HMRC offices.
+Civil Service and Military pensions commonly carry tax office reference 948 (HMRC Public Departments).
+Teachers' Pensions England & Wales often use 951/T2.

-The Payer Name: If the payer is "Paymaster General," "MyCivilService," or a specific County Council, it is almost certainly a Government Service pension.
-If the payer is an insurance company (e.g., Prudential or Aviva) that was managing an occupational scheme for a school, it is a standard pension taxable in France.
+2. The Payer Name If the payer is "Paymaster General", "MyCivilService", or a specific County Council — it is almost certainly a Government Service pension.
+If the payer is an insurance company (Prudential, Aviva) managing an occupational scheme for a school, it is a standard pension taxable in France.

-A useful indicator: If you submit the France Individual DT form to HMRC and HMRC grants an NT (No Tax) code for the pension, they are confirming it is taxable in France — an Article 18 pension.
-If they refuse to stop taxing it in the UK, they are signalling it is an Article 19 Government Pension taxable only in the UK.
+Pro tip: Check the letter HMRC sends after you submit your France Individual DT form.
+If HMRC grants NT (No Tax) status for that pension, it confirms they view it as Article 18 (taxable in France).
+If they refuse to stop taxing it in the UK, they are signalling it is an Article 19 Government Pension.

 How to Declare It on Your French Return

-Even though you pay no French income tax on a Government Service Pension, you must still declare it.
+You must declare it even though you pay no French income tax on it.
 The phrase to remember is: "declare to be exempt."
-The declaration is what triggers the exemption mechanism.
+The declaration triggers the exemption.

-Declaring a Government Service Pension in France does not cost you income tax — but it does affect your tax rate on everything else.
-This is the taux effectif (effective rate) mechanism.
+Declaring a Government Service Pension doesn't cost you income tax — but it does affect the rate applied to everything else.

 Think of your income as a staircase.
-Your lower steps are the tax-free and 0% bracket.
-Your Government Service Pension sits on those bottom steps.
-France does not tax those steps — but your other income (French bank interest, a part-time income, investment returns) now starts on step 4 or 5 instead of step 1.
+France uses a sliding scale — the more you earn, the higher the rate on the top portion.
+Your Government Service Pension sits on the lower steps.
+France doesn't tax those steps — but your other income (bank interest, investment returns) now starts on a higher step.

 Social Charges — Better News Than Most Pensions

-The Mixed Pension Situation — Government Service Plus State Pension
+Mixed Pensions — Government Service Plus State Pension

 | Pension | Box on 2042 | Treatment | Social Charges |